php-ru/symfony-docs-ru/logging/processors.rst

 extra data.
 A processor can be applied for the whole handler stack or only for a specific handler.

-A processor is simply a callable receiving the record as its first argument.
+A processor is a callable receiving the record as its first argument.
 Processors are configured using the ``monolog.processor`` DIC tag.
 See the :ref:`reference about it <dic_tags-monolog-processor>`.